 That word failure sounds a bit final doesn’t it?
 It doesn’t offer much room for manoeuvre.
-However, one theory I have is we procrastinate because it’s probably easier to hold onto the possibility that we can succeed.
+However, drawing on my past experience working as a Life Coach, one theory I have is we procrastinate because it’s probably easier to hold onto the possibility that we can succeed.
 We can start out with a perfect vision that we’ve conjured up in our mind of how we’d like things to turn out.
 That day-dream makes us feel good without us having to actually do anything.

 And we would rather hold into our perfect vision, than get going and see our Nirvana/fantasy of being totally awesome destroyed.
 This leads us to never actually start in the first place.

-But my view is the real reason why that box of paints never gets opened isn’t fear of failure …
+But in my view the real reason why that box of paints never gets opened isn’t fear of failure …

 It’s what I call the “and then what do I do?” syndrome.
 Or ‘All the Gear but no idea.’

 Here is a story about Jane (not her real name).
 I used to work with Jane in an office.
 Occasionally at lunchtime a colleague would ask Jane if she could pick up a sandwich, on her way back from the shops.
 Simple request you’d think, but Jane would get really anxious about this.

 Here’s Jane’s response to a simple request to pick up a cheese and pickle sandwich:-

 “OK yes no problem.
 But what if they haven’t got any pickle?”

 “What if they haven’t got any tomatoes?”
 Jane would say

 “Of course they’ll have tomatoes, but if they haven’t I’ll have ham and mustard instead”